manjaro-libhybris/manjaro-arm-tools/README.md

 # Manjaro ARM Tools
 Contains scripts and files needed to build and manage manjaro-arm packages and images.

-This software is available in the Manjaro repository.

-*These tools only work on Manjaro based distributions!*

 ## Dependencies
 These scripts rely on certain packages, other than what's in the `base` package group, to be able to function.
 These packages are:
 * parted (arch repo)